 - Create filters which can be used to define the sample that is relevant for each segment.

-- For pages showing results for the first segment, highlight the individual pages in the Pages section on the left and select the appropriate filter(s) for the first segment under Inputs > FILTERS AND WEIGHTS > Filters.
+- For pages showing results for the first segment, highlight the individual pages in the Pages section and select the appropriate filter(s) for the first segment under Inputs > FILTERS AND WEIGHTS > Filters from the object inspector.
 Note that using filters in this way works because when a filter is applied to an output in Edit mode it remains fixed once the document is published.
 When viewing the published document, additional filters can be applied to the output, but the original filters cannot be removed.

 - Do the same for the second segment.

 - Create groups for segments as shown in the page about Creating User Groups.
 Ensure that the option to allow Explore is not ticked.

 - Add users and assign them to the appropriate groups as described on the page about How to Add Users to a Group.

 - Set the page-based access settings for each page so that users for each segment can only view pages with their filtered results.
 Note that this step will require you to publish your document (from the toolbar, select Publish > Publish as Web Page).

 - When updating the document, particularly with new pages, always make sure that the appropriate filters are applied

 - Review the page-based access settings to ensure any new pages have the appropriate groups assigned.

 - Importantly, any user who has access to Edit a document, or who has access to Explore mode, will always have access to all of the data in a document.
 Users who are to be restricted should not be given Edit or Explore access.